hardaker/alternate-iab-coi-policy/coi-policy.md

 ## Disclosure Transparency

 A person's recusal to participate in the discussion of a topic is always noted in the public IAB minutes.
-In addition, the IAB will maintain a private repository of all general disclosures of employment and other ties.
+In addition, the IAB will maintain repository of all general disclosures of employment and other ties.
+It is expected that much of this repository is public, but there can be situations where some disclosures (such as customers of consultants) are private.